-Deduced from the book: Al-Qadeem wal-Hadeeth by Muhammad Kurd ‘Ali
+Extracted from the book: Al-Qadeem Wal-Hadeeth by Muhammad Kurd ‘Ali

 What greater blessing a person could be given than a memory that records everything that he wishes to retain and retrieves it later when needed to benefit thereof.
+This precious blessing is the distinctive and unique feature that makes man different from other creatures.
 A good memory is one of the influencing factors in the advancement of individuals and groups, and without it, it is hard to realize and scrutinize facts, because if we fail to make use of experiences of those who preceded us and perverse their legacy to build on it, we would be like one who wants to start building from the beginning every single day.
 It also means that the sciences, industries and arts would remain in an endless inception phase governed by chaotic dynamics, as every person would opt for a random choice of his liking.

 Memory is a faculty of the brain by which information and impressions of past events are permanently stored.
 According to the philosopher Michel de Montaigne (d.
 1592 A.D.), memory is: “The container of knowledge and the storage of wisdom.”
 The writer François de La Rochefoucauld (d.
 1680 A.D.) said: “All people complain about (the weakness of) their memories, but none has ever complained about (the weakness of) his mind!”
 Another intellectual said: “Intelligence without memory is like a sieve that hardly retains what you put in it.”
 Another one said: “Memory is a means to attain perfection without which a person cannot emulate something and build on it.”